 In the following years, the Community Environmental Council and Foodbank of Santa Barbara County continued spearheading efforts to carry forward Food Action Plan goals.
 In 2019, the Santa Barbara County Food Action Network (SBCFAN) was launched to connect, align, and activate countywide food system actors to develop a robust local food economy, a healthy and just community, and a well-stewarded, resilient foodshed.

-Grants will be available to nonprofit organizations providing programs or services that address and/or achieve one or more of the Food Action Plan Goals.
-Funding can be used for one of two areas:
+Grants were given to nonprofit organizations providing programs or services that address and/or achieve one or more of the Food Action Plan Goals.
+Funding could be used for one of two areas:

 New collaborations in research, planning or project activation that lay the foundation for future food system initiatives or create opportunities for broader impact.